|About Dr. Hicks

 "Always available always right on time with her advice!".

-Dr. Hicks has advised Creative Family Services, Pro Consulting Group, Wisconsin Community Services, La Casa de Esperanza, The Medical College of Wisconsin, The Women's Treatment Center (Chicago), Southeastern Wisconsin Donor Program, The Center for Teaching Entrepreneurship, Cornerstone Achievement Academy, Wisconsin African American Women's Center, Milwaukee Infant and Mortality Review, Family Faith Group Home, and First Step Living Center (A Purpose for Life/Project TurnAround).
+A Small Business Administration Emerging Leader graduate, Dr. Hicks has advised Creative Family Services, Pro Consulting Group, Wisconsin Community Services, La Casa de Esperanza, The Medical College of Wisconsin, The Women's Treatment Center (Chicago), Southeastern Wisconsin Donor Program, The Center for Teaching Entrepreneurship, Cornerstone Achievement Academy, Wisconsin African American Women's Center, Milwaukee Infant and Mortality Review, Family Faith Group Home, and First Step Living Center (A Purpose for Life/Project TurnAround).

 Her company is a "Treatment to Training" program that assists disenfranchised as well as professionals become Alcohol and Drug Counselors.
 She has held faculty appointments at the University of Wisconsin Milwaukee in the Department of Psychology, and the Wisconsin School of Professional Psychology.